Texas Democratic Party: Activities

 The organization hosts biennial conventions that take place at precinct, county, and state level.
 The purpose of the precinct convention is to choose delegates to the county convention, and the delegates who gather at the county conventions are mainly concerned with selecting delegates to the state convention.
 The purpose of the state convention is to appoint the state executive committee, adopt a party platform, and officially certify the party's candidates to be listed on the general election ballot.
 The State Democratic Executive Committee (SDEC) includes one Committeeman and one Committeewoman from each of the 31 districts, plus a chairman and a vice-chairman.
 The SDEC members are elected by the convention's delegates.
 In presidential election years, the state convention also chooses delegates to go to the Democratic National Convention.
 Delegates also elect a state party chair.
 At the 2012 Texas Democratic Party Convention in Houston, delegates elected Gilberto Hinojosa as the new chair of the state party.
 Hinojosa is a former school board trustee, district judge, and county judge from Cameron County.
 Hinojosa replaced retiring chair Boyd Richie, who had been chair since April 22, 2006.

 The State Democratic Executive Committee adopted the 2020 Delegate Selection Plan for submission to the Rules and Bylaws Committee of the Democratic National Committee.
 Texas sends the second largest delegation to the Democratic National Convention.
 Texas’ delegation is 281 persons, 262 delegates and 19 alternates.
 The delegates selected are in three categories: 149 District-Level delegates selected by attendees at the state convention by senate district caucuses of the supporters of each candidate who wins delegates.
 A candidate must have won at least 15% of the vote in the senate district to win district delegates.
 While looking at the statewide votes, the Texas Democratic Party also examines how each candidate performed in each of the 31 state senate districts.
 The same rule applies that a candidate must have won at least 15% of the vote in the senate district to win district delegates.

+On December 2, 2023 the Texas Democratic Party was "the first among all states" to call for a ceasefire in Gaza.

 Current elected officials

-The Texas Democratic Party holds 13 of the state's 36 U.S. House seats, 12 of the state's 31 Texas Senate seats, and 64 of the state's 150 Texas House of Representatives seats.
+The Texas Democratic Party holds 13 of the state's 38 U.S. House seats, 12 of the state's 31 Texas Senate seats, and 64 of the state's 150 Texas House of Representatives seats.